 Passages from Uses of Music in Uttermost Parts will be used to underscore a documentary by film-maker Arwen Curry, The World of Ursula Le Guin, to be aired on PBS in 2017.

-Armer’s creative partnership with Le Guin continues as she and librettist Marcia Johnson begin work on an opera, Lavinia, based on Le Guin’s 2008 novel about the last wife of Aeneas.
+Armer’s creative partnership with Le Guin continues with a current work-in-progress, the opera Lavinia, based on Le Guin’s 2008 novel about the last wife of Aeneas.

 Born, raised and educated in California, Armer creates music that blends wit and cosmopolitan influences with West Coast inspiration.

 Composer Elinor Armer comes from a family of writers, artists, and inventors.
 Born in Oakland in 1939, raised in Davis, and educated in the San Francisco Bay Area, she has spent her life on the West Coast and closely identifies with Northern California.
 Early influences on her style include radio sound effects, 40s jazz, classical 78s, and piano/ear-training lessons starting at age 8.
 Armer earned a BA at Mills College, studying composition with Darius Milhaud and piano with Alexander Libermann, and an MA in composition from San Francisco State University, working with Roger Nixon.

 Widely performed throughout the U.S. and abroad, Armer’s music reflects her persona in its high-hearted originality.
 It includes solo, chamber, orchestral, vocal and choral works, and is marked by harmonic beauty, strong narrative line, rhythmic energy, sensitivity to language, emotional expressiveness, and humor.